nuree-cit/linux-assignment1/README.md

 To continue to create a droplet with Arch Linux image, you need to upload the Arch Linux image that you will use since DigitalOcean does not provide it, but allows uploading custom image.

 ### 1. Get an Arch Linux image
+> [!IMPORTANT]
-> [!NOTE] Skip this step if you already have downloaded it in your local device.
+> Skip this step if you already have downloaded it in your local device.
+>
 If not, Click here.
 [Arch Linux](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/).

 Click **images** in the most recent row